jang4292/jang4292/README.md

 - 🌱 I’m currently learning manything specially, below.
     * JavaScript, NodeJs, React, React Native, Android, RESTful, GraphQL, Algorithm, etc...
 I love programming with most of things, I need to know more, I'm into front-end and back-end recently.
 - 🌱 I'm preparing for learning Block Chain without coins.
+- 🌱 I need to learn cocos2d-x for working in the company to develop 2D mobile games.

 ## Tech stack